Published Documents

 • AI Lexicon defines key AI-related terms based on definitions from various industry standards and government resources with the goal of improving sector communications, on aspects ranging from risk management to contracts negotiation.
 Participants from FBIIC member federal agencies and FSSCC member firms collaborated with U.S. Treasury on the development of this AI Lexicon which includes common risk management and technical terminology with a focus on frequently used terms that have a specific meaning in the context of AI use in the financial sector.

-• Financial Services AI Risk Management Framework (FS AI RMF) authored collectively by the FSSCC FS AI RMF Workstream and the Cyber Risk Institute (CRI), is an operationalization of the National Institute of Science and Technology’s (NIST) AI RMF specifically tailored for financial services.
+• Financial Services AI Risk Management Framework (FS AI RMF) authored collectively by the FSSCC FS AI RMF Workstream and the Cyber Risk Institute (CRI), is an operationalization of the National Institute of Standards and Technology's (NIST) AI RMF specifically tailored for financial services.
 The FS AI RMF consists of four primary deliverables—an AI Adoption Stage Questionnaire, a Risk and Control Matrix, a User Guidebook, and a Control Objective Reference Guide.
 It is designed as a complement rather than a replacement to existing frameworks and provides a scalable and adaptable approach tailored specifically for the financial services environment.
 Organizations can utilize the FS AI RMF to design and conduct their own assessments, address gaps, prioritize mitigation efforts, and develop a more resilient control posture across various stages of AI adoption.
 The suite of resources for the FS AI RMF can be found on the CRI webpage located here.